 "Almost everywhere I go I will exercise as soon as I arrive.
-Not the normal powerlifting I do, but a decent workout to get the metabolism running back to speed.
+Not the normal powerlifting I do, but a decent workout to get the metabolism running back to speed and minimize the effects of jet lag.
 Travel for me has never been an excuse to skip the gym.
 In fact, I once did a workout on the roof deck of the Virgin Clubhouse in London, using my suitcase as a weight."

 Khajak Keledjian, Founder, INSCAPE

 "Jet lag can be debilitating.
 If you only have a short time in a new place, why lose a day sleeping it off.
 I use a sleep plan that starts a few days before my departure.
 I take the time difference, cut it in half, and each night I go to bed incrementally earlier so that I’m closer to the time zone to where I’m headed."

 Richard Moross, CEO, MOO